 Jim Corning- President/Mechanical Engineer

 Jim Corning’s professional life revolves around aviation, energy, and engineering.
 He received a Bachelor’s degree in Mechanical Engineering from MIT in 1977.
 Jim has worked in aviation since 1985, and he can’t imagine life without flying and designing components for aircraft.
-He has logged 1000 flying hours in small airplanes and looks forward to his next 1000!
+He has logged over 1000 flying hours in small airplanes and looks forward to his next 1000!

 In 30 years of working in aviation, Jim has enjoyed solving a lot of problems, sometimes by designing things, sometimes by analyzing and helping to upgrade systems.
 He has worked on F-111 and F-16 flight test instrumentation, obtained PMA approval for Pratt & Whitney radial engine crankshafts, designed PT6 engine air conditioning drives, made fiberglass parts to improve OH-6 helicopter oil cooling, done stress analysis on engine nacelles and helicopter blades, built a company to produce accurate and repeatable composite parts, designed ballistic armor for AK-47 protection, produced engine nacelles, designed PT6 engine ram air cowls for Air Tractor, built helicopter armor for the Department of State Air Wing, designed soft ballistic blankets for Mi-17s, set up a line to manufacture seats for Air Tractor, re-imagined and designed modern armored seats for Hueys and Bell 412s.

 Jim brings a passion for problem-solving to Novakinetics’ customer relationships, and thrives on creating simple, lightweight aircraft systems.
 When he’s not working, Jim loves hiking, mountain biking, flying and backpacking around the beautiful mountain west.